Want the perfect workout program?Take Quiz

 Lower Trapezius: The traps are a large triangular muscle in the upper back that stretches from the base of the skull to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
 Retracting the scapula is the main function of the traps.
 The lower lat muscle fibers assist in depressing the scapular which is the opposite movement of shoulder shrugs.

 Rear Deltoid: This muscle found on the back of the shoulder helps to pull our shoulders back during pull ups.
 At the bottom of a pull up it’s important to release the tension and come to a dead hang so that the rear delts and shoulders have to work harder to generate the momentum to lift your body upwards.
+We suggest staying in the dead hang for an extra minute or two at the end of your reps to give your shoulders a much-needed stretch.

 Pectoralis Major/Minor: These muscles that form the chest primarily help with pushing or pressing movements.
 However, when performing pull ups the pecs help to assist the lats as you pull up towards the bar.